bilan604/initiative/README.md

 ## Public functionalities for this project:

-These endpoints don't require and id and are free to use (electricity not included), but there is a rate limiter for requests.
-Feel free to try them out or continue using as much as neccessary.
+These endpoints don't require and id and are free to use (electricity not included).
+Feel free to try them out or continue using them, they're free because there's a rate limiter on operations.

 #### SERP API: